Allochronic speciation: Population structures

 Other phenotypic traits are often found to co-occur with reproductive timing such as flowering number, egg-clutch sizes, reproductive lifespans, or body size—what can be defined as temporal phenotypic clines.
 Two explanations exist for the existence of these clines: phenotypic plasticity or phenotypic heritability (or possibly a combination of both).
 If plastic, the clines arise when certain phenotypic traits influence breeding time—such as reproducing at times when their traits are best suited or if conditions drive the expression of traits.
 If heritable, the same factors may be expressed as they are in a plastic explanation; however, gene flow limitations allow for adaptation to the specific conditions of the reproductive time.
 This means that, "an individual with a heritable tendency to reproduce early that instead reproduced late might express traits typical of early reproducers".

 Isolation by time (IBT) is partially analogous to the concept of isolation by distance (IBD) wherein genetic differences between populations increase with spatial distance.
 When IBT is present in a population, the variation of natural selection during a breeding season causes adaptation by time (ABT) generating adaptive temporal variation in phenotypic traits.
 These two concepts are described in the following sections.
 Studies of salmonid fishes (involving reproductive lifespans, size at adulthood, age, energy storage, the mass of ovaries, egg sizes, number of eggs in a clutch, fecundity, and rates of development) and flowering plants (involving plant size, duration of flowing time, the number of flowers, the number of fruits, the timing of fruiting, and leaf size) have provided strong evidence of IBT leading to ABT as well as studies of yearly allochrony.

 Isolation by time

 The concept of IBT warrants two probabilities: in the event that heritability in reproductive timing exists among populations that breed during different seasons, probability of mating will be, "inversely proportional to the difference in the heritable component of their reproductive times."
-The probability of mating can also be proportional to breeding values (phenotypic trait expressed as the trait of tis offspring) for reproductive time in the event the heritability is additive (more than one gene controls the phenotypic trait).
+The probability of mating can also be proportional to breeding values (phenotypic trait expressed as the trait of its offspring) for reproductive time in the event the heritability is additive (more than one gene controls the phenotypic trait).
 In a population, offspring will inherit the traits for reproductive time causing a decrease in gene flow while reproductive timing differences increase.